25 of the most expensive music videos ever made

 Filmed at the Warner Brothers lot during the live broadcast of the 58th Annual Grammy Awards, Gwen Stefani’s hit track ‘Make Me Like You’ saw Grammy Award-winner Sophie Mueller in the director’s chair following the success of her previous outings: ‘Don’t Speak’ (1996), ‘Cool’ (2005) and ‘Spark the Fire’ (2014).
 Mueller and choreographer Fatima Robinson led 40 performers through 11 different sets and Stefani’s seven live costume changes on a capacious 32,000-square-foot soundstage at the location.
 A collaboration with American utility giant Target, the video was a labour of love that helped Stefani pick up her first Bronze Lion at the 2016 Cannes Lions International Festival of Creativity.

-Billboard estimated that Target invested roughly USD 12 million (INR 99 crore approx.) into the campaign, including USD 8 million (INR 66 crore approx.) for the airtime alone.
+Billboard estimated that Target invested roughly USD 12 million into the campaign, including USD 8 million for the airtime alone.

 Created as an homage to the 1987’s hit film, The Running Man, ‘Victory’ was originally written by The Notorious B.I.G., Jason Phillips, and Steven Jordan.
 This song featured the last verses recorded by Notorious, a day before his fatal shooting in 1997.
 The 8-minute long video directed by Marcus Nispel featured cameos from Dennis Hopper and Danny DeVito.
 The posthumously released video reverberated a spectral presence with B.I.G flickering in and out of focus as a fallen Viking.
 “The most melodramatic hip-hop song of a melodramatic rap moment, “Victory” is the fury of life after death,” denoted Rolling Stone in its list of the rapper’s 50 best tracks.

 One of the reasons why the video became immortalised and continues to enjoy its position in hip hop history is because of Diddy’s entrepreneurial genius.
 Unlike other celebrity producers, he understood that in order to make money, you needed to spend money.
-So when the music video for ‘Victory’ was released in 1998, he didn’t hesitate to spend USD 2.7 million (INR 22 crore approx.), according to Hip Hop Wired.
+So when the music video for ‘Victory’ was released in 1998, he didn’t hesitate to spend USD 2.7 million, according to Hip Hop Wired.

 One of the most prominent factors which led to the success of ‘Rollin’ was its cinematography.
 Filmed in September 2000 atop the South Tower of the original World Trade Center, the video featured actors Ben Stiller and Stephen Dorff mistaking Limp Bizkit frontman Fred Durst for the valet and handing him the keys to their shiny Bentley Azure.
 The video was shot in the weeks leading up to the release of Zoolander, which prompted many to believe it was more promotional and artistic.
 The ‘Rollin’ video received the award for Best Rock Video at the 2001 MTV Video Music Awards.

 About the music video, Durst told LouderSound in a 2022 interview, “It felt like we just started to poke fun at what people thought we were and embrace that.
 That’s why we made the Rollin’ video.
 There were red caps everywhere, and look at Wes at the beginning of the video with his grills in.
 How the hell did people not realise we weren’t being serious?
 We thought it was hilarious.”
-New Music Express listed the cost of the 2000 release at USD 3 million (INR 24 crore approx.).
+New Music Express listed the cost of the 2000 release at USD 3 million.

 Released in 1999, ‘Heartbreaker’ helped Carey establish herself further in the R&B and hip-hop market.
 Lyrically, the song talks about an adulterous relationship from the female perspective, and how the protagonist incessantly returns to her lover, despite breaking her heart numerous times.
 While the song received mixed reviews at the time, it was the empowering video that emerged as a fan favourite.

 Filmed at the Los Angeles Theatre in the same year, the music video saw Brett Ratner taking directorial credits with the insert airing on MTV on August 16, 1999.
 The clip was filmed in a comedic manner with Mariah insisting on keeping the sequences in tandem with the lyrics.
 Grease and Enter The Dragon were the main inspirations behind the video, although the track itself was developed for Carey’s upcoming film at the time.
 “Actually, I wrote ‘Heartbreaker’ for the movie ‘All That Glitters,’ Carey revealed to MTV News.
 “We’re just, like, going back and forth with different directors, but it was perfect for the movie because it’s very ’80s.
 The beat is from actually a Stacy Lattisaw record called ‘Attack Of The Name Game,’ which I didn’t even know.
 I usually am ‘loop queen,’ like I usually know all those things,” she added.
-At the time of filming, the cost of production ran upwards of USD 2.5 million (INR 20 crore approx.), which keeping in mind today’s inflation, would balloon up to USD 4.39 million (INR 36 crore approx.).
+At the time of filming, the cost of production ran upwards of USD 2.5 million, which keeping in mind today’s inflation, would balloon up to USD 4.39 million.

 Jackson contacted Kahn to direct the music video, explaining that she wanted to experiment with make-up and costuming in order to make a more lasting impact.
 The video saw dancers performing choreography while being suspended using bungee cords: a first of its kind.
 One celebrity who found their first break on the sets of ‘Heartbreak’ was actress and dancer, Jenna Dewan, who performed the bit at the age of 19.
 The music video was one of the first appearances by Dewan, who stated “I was fortunate enough to work with Janet who treats her dancers amazing”.
 Following this interaction, Jackson asked Dewan to appear in the music video for her 2001 single ‘All for You’, and subsequently, be a dancer on her two-year All for You Tour.